History

 Martin Luther King Jr

-The primary history curriculum in the UK aims to help students understand the past, from their local area to the wider world.
+The primary history curriculum in the UK aims to support students to understand the past, from their local area and into the wider world.
 By exploring where they live, children can feel more connected to their community's history.
-At the same time, they learn about Britain's history and how it fits into the big picture globally.
+At the same time, they learn about Britain's history and how it fits into the global picture.

-The curriculum focuses on thinking skills, encouraging students to ask good questions and look closely at historical artefacts or historical areas of interest.
-They conduct activities such as investigating history and studying old objects, which helps them develop their research skills, talking, and working with others.
+The curriculum focuses on thinking skills, encouraging students to ask meaningful questions and look closely at historical artefacts and historical areas of interest.
+They conduct activities such as taking part in historical investigations and analysing historical items from the past, which helps them develop their research skills, oracy, and collaborative working.

-The curriculum also wants everyone to feel included, making sure that all kinds of people are part of the story.
-By looking at history from different angles, students learn more about how people lived in different places and times.
+By looking at history from different angles, students learn more about how people lived in different places and in different times.

-Overall, the primary history curriculum makes children excited about history and teaches them to be smart, kind, and thoughtful citizens.
-By learning about the past, they understand more about where they come from and how the world has changed over time.
+Our primary history curriculum engages children and teaches them to be thoughtful citizens.
+By learning about the past, children understand more about how the world has changed over time.